Aerial view of Athlone Weir on the River Shannon.

 Creating a national barriers database

 Thanks to other national organisations, who have given us lots of data, we have been able to use desk-based techniques to add to our list of potential barriers around Ireland.
-This supplements our on-the-ground surveys and has increased our total to 73,077 potential barriers on the Irish river network.
-We aim to develop an interactive web application to help people use this information.
+This supplements our on-the-ground surveys and has increased our total to 73,376 potential barriers on the Irish river network.

 Drone survey of breach at Ballyclough Weir on the Mulkear River.